Biomedical Electronics Technology

-This program provides students with skills necessary to enter the field of biomedical electronics service and support as Biomedical Electronics Technicians (BMET).
+This program provides students with skills necessary to enter the field of biomedical electronics technology as Biomedical Electronics Technicians (BMET).
 Students will learn human anatomy, electrical and electronic concepts associated with medical electronics and devices, basic science behind instruments, and troubleshooting techniques.
 This program also serves as exam preparation for Certification for the Biomedical Equipment Technician of the International Certification Commission (ICC) for Clinical Engineering and Biomedical Technology.
 Although STLCC does not offer biomedical technician training online, some of the core classes or prerequisites may be available as online courses.

 The recommended academic plan blends general education requirements with options for areas of concentration to ensure students get the most out of their certificate or degree.

 This program prepares you to sit for the BMET certification exam of the ICC for Clinical Engineering and Biomedical Technology.

 Depending on your skills and experience the STLCC curriculum can be customized:

 - Experienced students take one electrical/electronic bridge course to learn the electrical theory fundamental to biomedical equipment.

 - Students new to the electronics field take a series of three electrical/electronic courses.